cboettig/ews-review/manuscript-w-refs.md

 generate early warning signals.
 We focus on CSD and its manifestations as they are the most commonly studied warning signals.
 We illustrate that not all rapid shifts exhibit CSD, and not all observations of CSD involve rapid shifts.
-Thus the issue of determining EWS is really two-fold: first, identify classes of systems where the warning signal is expected and conversely systems that may undergo shifts without such signals, and second, to determine appropriate statistical tools to detect the warning signal.
+Thus the issue of determining EWS is really two-fold: first, to identify classes of systems where the warning signal is expected and conversely systems that may undergo shifts without such signals, and second, to determine appropriate statistical tools to detect the warning signal.
 In this paper we review both